tomocafe/bash-boost/src/MANUAL.md

 **Notes:**

-If the text cannot be perfectly centered, it will be pushed closer to the left side
+If the text cannot be perfectly centered, it will be pushed closer to the left side.
+TEXT may contain color codes.

 ## `bb_cmpversion VER1 VER2 [DELIM]`